Stationers Comprehensive in Crouch End, London

 My research involves using powerful computer modelling techniques to investigate how energy-related materials behave at the atomic level.
 So when people ask me what I do, I sometimes say ‘I model’!

 This research is important because the supply of clean, sustainable energy is one of the greatest challenges of the 21st century.
-All of the devices and technology we currently use to transform and store green energy, such as lithium batteries and solar panels, rely on specific materials in order to work.
-If we want to find new and improved forms of technology to help meet our growing energy needs, then we must develop better materials first.
-And that’s where materials chemistry comes in!
+Devices and technology such as lithium batteries and solar panels, rely on specific materials in order to work.
+If we want to find new and improved technology, we must develop better materials.

 My Typical Day